Fernando-A-Rocha/mta-add-models/README.md

 - Place mod files [newmodels/models](/newmodels/models) (dff & txd (& col for objects))
 - List them in [newmodels/meta.xml](/newmodels/meta.xml) like the example
+- As of version 2.0, files have the `download="false"` attribute, causing newmodels to handle downloading them later only when needed
 - Define them in [newmodels/mod_list.lua](/newmodels/mod_list.lua) inside `modList` like the example
 - Use the [commands](#commands) to test, have fun!

 ## Commands

 Main testing commands in `newmodels`:

 - /listmods **lists all defined mods**
 - /allocatedids **shows all allocated mod IDs in realtime**
 - /selements **lists all streamed in elements for debugging purposes**